jackyzha0/jackyzha0.github.io/content/thoughts/progress.md

 	5. Cultural components of change-making: How have humans organized change in the past around ideas and processes?
 	6. Cause prioritization: How do we decide what to focus on?
 2. Definition and measurement: What sort of world(s) should we be we building towards?
-	1. Visions of the future: What type of future/utopia do we want to live in?
+	1. Visions of the future: What type of future/utopia do we want to live in? **Is progress to one person necessarily progress to the collective?** rel: [The ones who walk from Omelas](thoughts/articles/the-ones-who-walk-from-omelas.md)
 	2. Progress definition and measurement: How do we define progress and metrics?
 3. Drawbacks of progress: What are the risks incurred by progress?
 How do we make differential progress?
 	1. Costs of progress: Can progress be too fast?
 How do we mitigate risks (esp those that are irreversible and existential)?